Skip to main content

 The best things to do in Córdoba, Spain: guided tours, hammam visits, flamenco shows, food tours, horse shows, and unmissable day trips ranked for 2026.

-The activities that work best here are the ones that give you access to that argument.
-A guided tour of the Mezquita-Catedral turns 856 columns into a comprehensible story about an Islamic capital and the Christian reconquest that grew inside it.
-An evening at the hammam puts you in the same ritual — cold water, heat, steam — that 600 public baths ran for the city at its Caliphal peak.
+The activities that work best here give you access to the city's layered argument.
+A guided Mezquita tour turns 856 columns into a comprehensible story about an Islamic capital and the Christian reconquest that grew inside it.
+An evening at the hammam puts you in the same ritual (cold water, heat, steam) that 600 public baths ran for the city at its Caliphal peak.
 A food tour through the Judería connects salmorejo and rabo de toro to the specific geography and agricultural economy that produced them.

 Use this list as a planning framework.
 The first two entries alone justify the trip.